 We’ll have to tackle our own resistance to finding them.

 Even before we can dissolve an image, the simple knowledge we harbor a hidden misunderstanding will set us free.
-Then once the entire can of worms has been exposed, we’re on our way out of misery.
+Then once we expose the entire can of worms, we’re on our way out of misery.
 But for as long as we leave these parts submerged in our unconscious, part of us simply can’t grow up.
 This means that immature parts of ourselves are still living inside of us.
 These are parts of child consciousness that have not assimilated what we have otherwise already learned.

 These parts are also stuck holding onto old painful feelings, and they act like a magnet attracting more of the same.
 So just remembering is not enough.
 Until we penetrate the irrational levels of our thinking and relive the emotions buried there, we’ll remain trapped.